ketakitank/personal-website/_pages/about.md

 I’m currently involved in research at Professor Julian McAuley’s Lab, where I work on projects exploring **Large Language Models (LLMs) and Machine Unlearning**—an exciting intersection of data privacy and deep learning.
 This Spring (2025), I also served as a Teaching Assistant for CSE 253: Machine Learning for Music, where I **helped 1000+ students** explore how machine learning techniques can generate and understand symbolic music.

-This Summer (2025) I will be interning at [Aurora Inc.](https://aurora.tech/) as an SDE Intern for 12 weeks, where I will contribute to building a durable backend pipeline, enabling efficient tracking and reporting of quality regressions through searchable data infrastructure.
+This Summer (2025) I will be interning at [Aurora Inc.](https://aurora.tech/) (Mountain View California) as an SDE Intern for 12 weeks, where I will contribute to building a durable backend pipeline, enabling efficient tracking and reporting of quality regressions through searchable data infrastructure.